Enterprise-Neurosystem/Governing-Board-Minutes/README.md

 We are also focused on expanding access to the value of AI across enterprises by improving simplicity and usability of the technologies.
 The customer experience impact of improvements in these areas will provide opportunities to progressively expand the reach of the Enterprise Neurosystem into upstream business domains.

+The work of project is done by means of several technical committees.

-## Technical Committee
+## Technical Committees

-The Technical Committee (TC) will be responsible for all aspects of oversight relating to coordinating the technical direction of the Project, including the architecture and sub-projects needed to achieve the Mission and Scope of the Project; for approving project or system proposals (including, but not limited to, incubation, deprecation, and changes to a sub-project’s scope) in accordance with the Contribution Process and Inbound Code Review Policy to be developed, approved and maintained by the TC; coordinating TC engagement with the end-user community with respect to requirements, high level architecture, implementation experiences, use cases, etc; working with other open source or open standards communities as needed; and establishing and enforcing community norms, workflows, issuing releases, and security issue reporting policies.
+Each Technical Committee (TC) will be responsible for all aspects of oversight relating to coordinating the technical direction of a technical activity within the Project, including the architecture and sub-projects needed to achieve the Mission and Scope of the Project; for approving project or system proposals (including, but not limited to, incubation, deprecation, and changes to a sub-project’s scope) in accordance with the Contribution Process and Inbound Code Review Policy to be developed, approved and maintained by the TC; coordinating TC engagement with the end-user community with respect to requirements, high level architecture, implementation experiences, use cases, etc; working with other open source or open standards communities as needed; and establishing and enforcing community norms, workflows, issuing releases, and security issue reporting policies.

-The Technical Committee will require a Technical Community Leader (TCL) to drive the development of the Project, including facilitation of community contributions to Project milestones and resolution of any Community disagreements of a technical nature, eg relating to the architecture or achievement of technical milestones.
-The Leader will also represent the overall Technical Committee within the Governing Board.
+Each Technical Committee will require a Technical Community Leader (TCL) to drive the development of the Project, including facilitation of community contributions to Project milestones and resolution of any Community disagreements of a technical nature, eg relating to the architecture or achievement of technical milestones.
 In brief, the technical Community Leader should be an excellent project manager and diplomat in addition to possessing technical vision and skills.

-For the first six months after adoption of Version 1 of this charter,adopted in August 2021, an evaluation body of 5-7 Committers, including the TCL, was constituted by self-nomination or nomination by other community members.
+For the first six months after adoption of Version 1 of this charter,adopted in August 2021, an evaluation body of 5-7 Committers, including their TCLs, was constituted by self-nomination or nomination by other community members.
 Recognizing the unprecedented reach of AI and potential for harm through encoding of unconscious bias or lack of awareness of dangers faced by certain groups, the evaluation body was constituted with consideration for diversity across the broadest range of parameters possible.

 Hereafter, with the adoption of Version 2 of this charter on Jan 7,2022, Technical Community Leaders (TCLs) will be nominated or can self-nominate from among the existing Committers.
-The TCL will be elected by the greatest plurality for a term of 1 year by a private electronic vote of community members who have documented contributions accepted within the previous 12 months (“Voters”).
+Each TCL will be elected by the greatest plurality for a term of 1 year by a private electronic vote of community members who have documented contributions accepted within the previous 12 months (“Voters”).

 A Contributor may become a Committer by a majority approval of existing Committers, and at need may be removed by majority approval of the other existing Committers.
 Project Contributors may request the removal of a Committer by notifying the Governing Board, or the Committer can resign for their own reasons.
 The Technical Committee may add, refine and/or eliminate Technical Committee roles, as it sees fit.
 Expected additional roles include a Lead Architect for the overall community as well as Project Leads for individual sub-projects.